- Crime statistics

 *Note about age of students requesting on-campus housing:

 Calvin provides on-campus housing for traditional-age college students (ages 17-22).
 Students who are 16 years old or who are above the age of 22 can still apply for on-campus housing but may be required to have an interview with a member of the Residence Life staff.
 Decisions will be made on a case-by-case basis.
-The college reserves the right to deny on-campus housing and recommend alternative options.
+The university reserves the right to deny on-campus housing and recommend alternative options.

 Additional policy, safety, and living expectation information specifically for residence hall living can be found here.
 Specific policy, safety and living expectations information for Knollcrest East apartments can be found here.